 Early versions of GandCrab that began infecting machines in January 2018 spread using malvertising.
 Malvertizing typically involves injecting malicious or malware-laden advertisements into legitimate online advertising networks.
 The initial malvertising campaign opened a pop-up window in the web browser warning of a missing font required to view the site, duping the user into installing the malware via this pop-up.

-Computer users who opened the malware attachments inadvertently permitted the ransomware to installed locally on their computer system, and thus became GandCrab victims.
+Computer users who opened the malware attachments inadvertently permitted the ransomware to be installed locally on their computer system, and thus became GandCrab victims.
 The malware included at least four known exploit toolkits that spread the GandCrab malware using vulnerabilities in Windows computers’ Visual Basic extensions (VBscript).
 Exploit kits can cause significant damage once inside a corporate network, spreading throughout the network onto vulnerable servers and computer systems.

 The ransomware threat actors ‘allowed’ the victims to decrypt one file of their choosing for ‘free,’ to prove that the decrypting tool worked and to gain the victim’s trust.
 Victims then were prompted to pay, with the hackers offering an immediate download of the GandCrab decryptor.
 The hackers even went as far as to provide 24/7 “free” online chat support.

 In January 2019, version 5 of GandCrab implemented the RDP brute force attack as a delivery method.
 This was an approach commonly seen in Phobos, LockCrypt, and Qinymore ransomware.
-This change of attack methodology suggests there was an army of affiliates publishing regular code revisions to increase the impact of the malware
+This change of attack methodology suggests there was an army of affiliates publishing regular code revisions to increase the impact of the malware.

 How Do I Prevent V5 GandCrab Ransomware?